-- the female worker who begins receiving negative evaluations, and is summarily terminated, shortly after announcing her pregnancy to her boss
+- The female worker who begins receiving negative evaluations, and is summarily terminated, shortly after announcing her pregnancy to her boss; or

 Structure of a Discrimination Claim